 Maui Police Department General Order 301.2 establishes procedures and guidelines for "keeping administrative staff members notified of major incidents at all times".
 At approximately 8:18 a.m. on August 8, 2023, a Situational Report notification was emailed to the executive staff advising the start of a fire at approximately 6:30 a.m. in the area of Lahainaluna Road and Kuialua Street.
 The notification also detailed road closures at that time, as well as the current manpower in the Lahaina District.
 For various reasons, there were no other situational reports or notifications emailed.
 Reasons included the volume of calls for service, the start of and the rapid growth of the afternoon Lahaina fire, the lack of power and internet service and other exigent circumstances.
-While no situational reports or notifications were emailed as outlined in the general order and as is common practice in other incidents, notifications were being relayed via phone, and later when cellular communication went down, by police radio.
+While no situational reports or notifications were being relayed via phone, and later when cellular communication went down, by police radio.
 Lahaina command maintained communication with executive staff members throughout the incident, to maintain the flow of information from the field to the EOC and DOC.